Zero-dimensional models for gravitational and scalar QED decoherence: Introduction

+The just described set-up shares features of atom and molecular wave interferometry experiments \cite{kovachy2015,xu2019,fein2019}, but utilizing optical traps \cite{li2011,romero2011,bose2017,delic2020}.
+The latter enables the two wavefunction components making up the superposition to interfere multiple times as they oscillate through each other, rather than just once as in most matter wave interferometry set-ups.
+Furthermore, no additional coupled degrees of freedom such as spins manipulated by external magnetic fields in a Stern-Gerlach-type apparatus \cite{bose2017} are required in the system-environment action order to implement the interferometer; a full, relativistic quantum field theoretic analysis can be applied with just the addition of a harmonic confining potential for the scalar field.
+We must emphasize however that our set-up should not be viewed necessarily as a possible way to feasibly measure gravitational decoherence, but rather as an in-principle operational procedure to quantify the decoherence via the above-defined visibility measure.

-With such issues in mind, in the present paper we shall consider two toy system-environment models that are in turn closely related through dimensional reduction to the above scalar field-gravity system and to scalar field quantum electrodynamics \cite{boyanovsky1998}; the Lagrangian for scalar QED is
+With the above-describe challenges in mind, in the present paper we shall consider as a first step, two toy system-environment models that are in turn closely related through dimensional reduction to the above scalar field-gravity system and to scalar field quantum electrodynamics (QED) \cite{boyanovsky1998}.
+The Lagrangian for scalar QED is

-where $D_{\mu} = \partial_{\mu} - ie A_{\mu}$ is the covariant derivative and $F_{\mu\nu}=\partial_{\mu}A_{\nu}-\partial_{\nu}A_{\mu}$ is the electromagnetic field strength tensor.
-The models are ``toys" in the sense that there is no spatial coordinate--just a time coordinate--and hence are formally zero-dimensional (0d) field models.
-Our motivation here is to utilize the toy models in order to validate certain approximation methods and operational approaches to decoherence, thus giving confidence in eventually applying similar approaches to quantifying actual gravitationally induced decoherence.
+where $\phi$ is a complex-valued scalar field, $D_{\mu} = \partial_{\mu} - ie A_{\mu}$ is the covariant derivative, and $F_{\mu\nu}=\partial_{\mu}A_{\nu}-\partial_{\nu}A_{\mu}$ is the electromagnetic field strength tensor.
+We have also included a three-dimensional harmonic confining potential [c.f.
+Eq. (\ref{trapeq})] in order to facilitate operational probes of (de)coherence for initial scalar field spatial quantum superposition states as discussed above.

+The models presented in Sec. \ref{0dmodelssec} below are ``toys" in the sense that there is no spatial coordinate--just a time coordinate--and hence are formally zero-dimensional (0d) field models.
+Our motivation here is to utilize the toy models in order to validate the above-described operational interferometric approach to decoherence as well as certain standard approximation methods, thus giving confidence in eventually applying a similar approach to quantifying actual gravitationally induced decoherence; the 0d model was in fact utilized in Ref. \onlinecite{blencowe2013} to lend support for an initial gravitational decoherence derivation.

 As zero-dimensional field systems, the toy models lack any gauge symmetry, however.
 It is for this reason that full scalar field QED is also useful for investigating decoherence and verifying that the considered decoherence measures are gauge invariant.
 In particular, what constitutes a gauge invariant observable is conceptually clearer in scalar QED than in gravity and thus the former also serves as a useful pedagogical stepping stone towards addressing gravitational decoherence.